 iD Mobile | 1 month contract | 250MB data | 250 minutes | 5000 texts | £4 per month

 This is the cheapest SIM only deal currently available in the UK.
 If you just need to keep a phone up and running for occasional use, this is a good option.
 Clearly 250MB is not much data at all so you'd be advised to either keep mobile data switched off or else be careful what apps are updating in the background.
+Between 11th April until 8th May, customers will also be entered into a prize draw for £5k Currys PC World vouchers.
 BUT WAIT, CHECK OUT THE NEXT DEAL FIRST!

 View this deal: at iD Mobile